 - Only two heat settings

 - Heater Little Buddy

 Operation is simple with a one-button on/off switch.
-Safety features include auto shutoff should to unit tip or detect a low oxygen environment.
-The unit operates off of a one pound disposable propane cylinder.
+Safety features include auto-shutoff to unit tip or detect a low oxygen environment.
+The unit operates off of a one-pound disposable propane cylinder.

-This is a great heater to use in a tent without electricity because it s fairly small and portable.
+This is a great heater for a tent without electricity because it s fairly small and portable.
 It also won’t take up a lot of room in your tent.